 January 8, 2019, cumulative update for Project Server 2010 (KB4461618) – Applies to: Microsoft Project Server 2010 Service Pack 2 (Cumulative update packages for Microsoft Project Server 2010 contain hotfixes for the issues that were fixed since the release of Project Server 2010.)

-If your IT department makes a point of using only products for which support is still provided, you should consider changing even to the most recent version – Project Server 2019.
+If your IT department makes a point of using only products for which support is still provided, you should consider changing even to the most recent version of Project Server.